Bijan1986/docker-practice/dockerpractice.md

  RUN apt-get update && apt-get install nginx -y
 ```

-**CMD**
+***
+**4. CMD** DIRECTIVE
+***

-A Docker container is normally expected to run one process.
-A CMD directive is used to provide this default initialization command that will be executed when a container is created from the Docker image.
-A Dockerfile can execute only one CMD directive.
-If there is more than one CMD directive in the Dockerfile, Docker will execute only the last one.
+1. A Docker container is normally expected to run one process.
+A CMD directive is used to provide this default initialization command that will be **executed when a container is created from the Docker image**.

+2. A Docker file can execute only one CMD directive.

+3. If there is more than one CMD directive in the Dockerfile, Docker will execute only the last one.

 ```
 CMD ["executable","param1","param2","param3", ...]